 What if your Not Happy with the Outcome of Your Complaint

-If you receive a response to your complaint and are not happy with that response and feel you would like to make a claim then please telephone Neil Austin on 01493 856997 or email him at email@example.com to see if we can help you.
+If you are unhappy with the response you receive in regards to your complaint, or worse still if you do not receive a response and feel you would like to make a claim, then please telephone our specialist Neil Austin on 01493 856997 or email him at firstname.lastname@example.org to see if we can help you.